ndronos/c-nomorph/Adamson-2011/README.md

 Not every language should -:w
-sometimes you do want the protections and comfortas of the Web Scripting languages,
+sometimes you do want the protections and comfortas of the Web Scripting languages, just as sometimes you'd rather listen to the Beatles than Black Flag.

 (Adamson, 2011)